-Section 1.
-The City of Hermosa Beach, California ("City") is a municipal corporation, duly organized under the constitution and laws of the State of California.

-Section 2.
-The Planning and Zoning Law authorizes cities to act by ordinance to provide for the creation and regulation of accessory dwelling units ("ADUs") and junior accessory dwelling units ("JADUs").

-Section 3.
-In 2019, the California Legislature approved, and the Governor signed into law a number of bills ("New ADU Laws") that, among other things, amended Government Code section 65852.2 and 65852.22 to impose new limits on local authority to regulate ADUs and JADUs.

-Section 4.
-The New ADU Laws take effect January 1, 2020, and since the City's existing ADU ordinance does not comply with the New ADU Laws, the City's ordinance has been deemed null and void on that date.

-Section 5.
-The City desires to amend its local regulatory scheme for the construction of ADUs and JADUs to comply with the amended provisions of Government Code sections 65852.2 and 65852.22.

-Section 6.
-The City's ordinance does not comply with Government Code sections 65852.2 and 65852.22 (as amended) and as of January 1, 2020 the City's ordinance regulating ADUs and JADUs became null and void, the City thereafter is limited to applying the few default standards that are provided in Government Code sections 65852.2 and 65852.22 for the approval of ADUs and JADUs.
+- Section 1.
+The City of Hermosa Beach, California ("City") is a municipal corporation, duly organized under the constitution and laws of the State of California. - Section 2.
+The Planning and Zoning Law authorizes cities to act by ordinance to provide for the creation and regulation of accessory dwelling units ("ADUs") and junior accessory dwelling units ("JADUs"). - Section 3.
+In 2019, the California Legislature approved, and the Governor signed into law a number of bills ("New ADU Laws") that, among other things, amended Government Code section 65852.2 and 65852.22 to impose new limits on local authority to regulate ADUs and JADUs. - Section 4.
+The New ADU Laws take effect January 1, 2020, and since the City's existing ADU ordinance does not comply with the New ADU Laws, the City's ordinance has been deemed null and void on that date. - Section 5.
+The City desires to amend its local regulatory scheme for the construction of ADUs and JADUs to comply with the amended provisions of Government Code sections 65852.2 and 65852.22. - Section 6.
+There is a current and immediate threat to the public health, safety, or welfare based on the passage the New ADU Laws because the City's ordinance does not comply with Government Code sections 65852.2 and 65852.22 (as amended) and as of January 1, 2020 the City's ordinance regulating ADUs and JADUs became null and void, the City thereafter is limited to applying the few default standards that are provided in Government Code sections 65852.2 and 65852.22 for the approval of ADUs and JADUs. - Section 7.

-Section 7.
 The approval of ADUs and JADUs based solely on the default statutory standards, without local regulations governing height, setback, landscape, architectural review, among other things, would threaten the character of existing neighborhoods, and negatively impact property values, personal privacy, and fire safety.
+These threats to public safety, health, and welfare justify adoption of this ordinance as an urgency ordinance to be effective immediately upon adoption by a four-fifths vote of the City Council.

 Section 8.
-The City Council has reviewed and considered the public testimony and agenda reports prepared in connection with this ordinance, including the policy considerations discussed therein, and the consideration and recommendation by the City's Planning Commission.
+To protect the public safety, health, and welfare, the City Council may adopt this ordinance as an urgency measure in accordance with Government Code section 36937, subdivision (b), after consideration and recommendation by the City's Planning Commission.